We are Transport Canada certified and fully insured!

 What is the maximum operating distance for the drone?

-Pilot has to be able to see the orientation of the drone, so there has to be always uninterrupted line of sight between pilot and Heli.
-The maximum radius then being about 500m from the pilot.
+Legally a pilot has to be able to see the orientation of the drone, so there has to be always uninterrupted line of sight between pilot and the drone.
+The maximum radius then being about 800m from the pilot.